randallard/coding-with-ai/projects/prisoners-dilemma/index.md

 - frustrating ai looping back into the repeated suggestions
     - another way to look at this is proof of my learning even with AI doing a lot of work for me
 - step away for a moment - come back and try from a different angle
+- final solution was to ask claude to search online for a solution
+    - had to ask twice to get the most effective solution

 19. [Troubleshooting GitHub Pages Build Error](https://claude.ai/share/51bb0bb6-2714-4326-ad55-6a263dcc8ed9)
 20. [Troubleshooting Just the Docs Theme Configuration](https://claude.ai/share/aed16687-38fd-43e0-8d66-ad7e76faada1)